 - Check transport timetables to avoid long waits, particularly at night.
-You can download an app on your mobile phone such as TripView, TripGo or TransitTimes to view timetables of public transport and plan your trip. - If you find yourself left in a train carriage on your own or with only one other person you may feel more comfortable moving to another carriage closer to the guard or driver.
+You can download an app on your mobile phone such as TripView, TripGo or NextThere to view timetables of public transport and plan your trip.
+Visit https://transportnsw.info/apps for all the apps available to help you plan your trip. - If you find yourself left in a train carriage on your own or with only one other person you may feel more comfortable moving to another carriage closer to the guard or driver.